-Nestled between mainland Mexico and Baja California, the Sea of Cortez is a very special place.
-It is home to a third of the planet’s marine mammals, a fact that helps explain why Jacques Cousteau once referred to the region as the “aquarium of the world.”
-As the capital of southern Baja California, the city of La Paz acts as a gateway to this incredibly biodiverse body of water, where common sights include orcas, blue whales, dolphins and immense shoals of leaping mobula rays.
-Although the Sea of Cortez is perhaps most famous for its cetaceans, visitors to La Paz frequently find themselves delighted by the California sea lion.
-These animals are both graceful and playful, and visitors to La Paz can meet them by the hundreds if they visit the rocky outcrops of Los Islotes, a pair of islets located approximately 75 minutes by boat from the city itself.
+Nestled between mainland Mexico and Baja California, the Sea of Cortez is home to a third of the planet’s marine mammals.
+This helps explain why Jacques Cousteau once referred to the region as the “aquarium of the world.”
+As the capital of southern Baja California, La Paz acts as a gateway to this incredibly biodiverse body of water.
+Common sights include orcas, blue whales, dolphins and immense shoals of leaping mobula rays.
+Although the Sea of Cortez is perhaps most famous for its cetaceans, visitors are often delighted to see California sea lions.
+These animals are both graceful and playful, and divers or snorkelers can meet them by the hundreds at the rocky outcrops of Los Islotes, a pair of islets about 45 minutes by boat from the city itself.

 The juvenile sea lions have definite personalities; some of them are shy, regarding you from a safe distance; the rest are irrepressibly naughty.
 The latter like to play chicken — swimming fast towards you, only veering away at the very last moment, blowing bubbles through their long whiskers as they circle around for the next high-speed fly-by.
 Their eyes are impossibly large in their puppy-like faces, and the bubbles catch in their fur like tiny droplets of liquid mercury.
 All around, dense shoals of silver sardines refract splinters of light as they split, divide and regroup around the darting forms of hunting sea lions.
 The water teems with life, and where diving is usually a spectator sport, the Lost Islotes sea lions give you the leading role in their playful circus.

-Sea lions are present at Los Islotes throughout the year, with different seasons offering the opportunity to see the colony at different points in their annual cycle.
-Summertime is pupping season on the islets; early autumn is breeding season and the time of year when you must give obstreperous bulls the widest berth; late autumn finds the adult sea lions focused on building up their fat reserves for the winter ahead.
-Generally, it’s only the juveniles that take an interest in visiting snorkelers and scuba divers.
-For safety’s sake, it is advisable not to go too close to the rocks themselves, in order to avoid incurring the wrath of the jealously territorial (and significantly more intimidating) bulls.
+The best season for whales in the Sea of Cortez is from October and March, so this is a good time to plan your sea lion trip if you’d like the chance of incidental cetacean sightings.
+Sea lions are present at Los Islotes throughout the year.
+Different seasons offer the opportunity to see the colony at different points in their annual cycle.
+Summertime is pupping season on the islets.
+Early autumn is breeding season and the time of year when you must give obstreperous bulls the widest berth.
+Late autumn finds the adult sea lions building up their fat reserves for the winter ahead.
+Generally, only the juveniles take an interest in visiting snorkelers and scuba divers.
+For safety’s sake, don’t go too close to the rocks themselves.
+You don’t want to incur the wrath of the jealously territorial (and significantly more intimidating) bulls.